Southwick, Wiltshire: Amenities

 The village has a small primary school which is next to a large playing field.
 Southwick & North Bradley Scout Group have had their headquarters at the old school since 1978.

-There are two main residential areas in the northeast of the village, opposite the Southwick Allotments and the 'Farmhouse Inn' pub.
+There are two main residential areas in the north-east of the village, opposite the Southwick Allotments and the 'Farmhouse Inn' pub.
 The estates are linked, and named Chantry Gardens and Fleur De Lys Drive.
 In 2011, a small cluster of houses was built north of Fleur De Lys Drive, linked to Fleur De Lys Drive via a short path; this development was named Greenleaze Close.
 The second large group of housing is located to the south and west of the playing field, and has short roads branching off Blind Lane and Wesley Lane (a road winding from Wynsome Street, between the A361 and North Bradley).
 These roads are named Southfield, Wesley Close and Orchard Drive.
 Housing was also developed off Church Street in the mid-2000s, designated The Mowlems and Swan Court.